HomeMuseums: Star Wars ExhibitsStar Wars: Where Science Meets Imagination

 Star Wars: Where Science Meets Imagination

-More importantly, Star Wars is a futuristic world – despite taking place “a long time ago” – that millions of Americans have been exposed to since its premier in 1977.
+More importantly, Star Wars takes place in a futuristic world – despite taking place “a long time ago” – that millions of Americans have been exposed to since its premier in 1977.
 Using that familiarity as a springboard, the Museum of Science created Star Wars: Where Science Meets Imagination, a traveling exhibit that premiered in Boston in 2005 before journeying to nineteen additional cities over a nine-year span.

 “When we started brainstorming ways to excite people about imagining the future and taking a more active role in shaping it, we quickly ran into a problem – we have no shared vision of what that future looks like,” exhibit developer Ed Rodley explains in the Star Wars: Where Science Meets Imagination companion book.
 “To talk about our future, we needed a depiction of a technologically advanced society that was familiar to a broad audience.
 We needed something that also gave us fertile ground to explore the implications of technological decisions.
 What we needed was Star Wars.”

 Ed Rodley, for instance, examines the planet Coruscant and the future of our own cities, a subject that might not immediately come to mind for Star Wars aficionados.
-As depicted in the prequels of George Lucas, Coruscant was the capital of both the Galactic Republic and the Empire of Palpatine – a city that encompasses an entire planet with skyscrapers that extend high into the clouds above.
+As depicted in the prequels of George Lucas, Coruscant was the capital of both the Galactic Republic and Empire of Palpatine – a city that encompasses an entire planet with skyscrapers that extend into the clouds above.
 The atmosphere of Coruscant is also filled with a steady stream of vehicles coming-and-going, while oceans and forests have been eliminated and paved over to accommodate the large influx of citizens that reside at the center of the Star Wars Universe.

-It is estimated that by the year 2030, over half the population of planet Earth will be located in cities, and many of the issues that Coruscant experienced during its development have already occurred here as well.
+It is estimated that by the year 2030, over half the population on Earth will be located in cities, and many of the issues that Coruscant experienced during its development have already occurred here as well.
 The growth of Las Vegas as a residential and tourist destination has put a strain on the limited water supply in the Nevada desert locale, for instance, while farmland in China has been paved over to make room for expanding urban areas in that country.

-“To do so would require generating a kind of energy, called negative energy, which we thus far have no idea how to create and maintain in a laboratory,” Krauss further explains.
+“To do so would require generating a kind of energy, called negative energy, which we thus far have no idea how to create and maintain in a laboratory,” Krauss continues.
 “It is quite plausible that when we understand how to combine general relativity and quantum mechanics better, we will be able to prove the scenario is possible.”

 That’s the good news for those hoping to someday travel across the galaxy.
 The bad news is similar to the constraints on current spacecraft propulsion – the amount of energy needed to travel via hyperdrive would exceed the total amount of energy available in our entire galaxy, rendering the possibility as moot.